koopeek/auto-encoder/README.md

 Posibilities to improve performance is to get all grid elements to map and which allow to take them form DOM only once.
 It should improve time of checking results.

+In the picture below you can see how picture of tree with noises encoded.

 ![Alt text](./assets/example.png?raw=true "screen")